-Actions 3.1 and 3.2 are determined to be effective resulting from the district's efforts in creating opportunities and access to supports, resources, communication, and partnerships that increase community and parent involvement through awareness and connection between school and families, as demonstrated by growth from base to current year.
-XXXX parent advisory group meetings were held, (Metric 3A).
-XXXX parent, guardian, and family training/workshops were offered and held across the district, (Metric 3A).
-XXXX English as a Second Language courses were offered to families across the district, (Metric 3A).
-XXXX parent, guardian, family members were registered through beamentor.org to volunteer in Stockton USD, (Metric 3A).
-XXXX parent, guardian, family college and career focused events and or informational meetings offered annually, (Metric 3A).
-XXXX parent, guardian, family trainings/workshops held that were focused on English learner parent, guardian, family member participation in support of Designated & Integrated ELD, (Metric 3A).
+Actions 3.1 and 3.2 are determined to be effective resulting from the district's efforts in creating opportunities and access to supports, resources, communication, and partnerships that increase community and parent involvement through awareness and connection between school and families, as demonstrated by growth from base to Year 3 Outcome data.

+Three hundred forty parent, guardian, and family training/workshops were offered and held across the district, (Metric 3A).
+Five English as a Second Language courses were offered to families across the district, (Metric 3A).

-Actions 3.3 and 3.4 are determined to be effective resulting from the district's efforts ensuring students have access to supports, resources, and staff to improve attendance, as demonstrated by growth from base to current year.
-XXXX percent of students attending school daily on average, (Metric 5A).
-XXXX parent, guardian, family training and workshops were held focused on mental health and healthy well-being, (Metric 5A).
-XXXX social-emotional lessons provided to foster youth, low-income, English learners, and student with disabilities/unique needs, (Metric 5A).
-XXXX Student Success Team (SST) meetings held to address the academic and social-emotional engagement needs of students, (Metric 5A).
+Actions 3.3 and 3.4 are determined to be effective resulting from the district's efforts ensuring students have access to supports, resources, and staff to improve attendance, as demonstrated by growth from base to Year 3 Outcome data.
+Three hundred forty parent, guardian, family training and workshops were held focused on mental health and healthy well-being, (Metric 5A).

-Actions 3.5, 3.6, and 3.7 are determined to be effective resulting from the district's efforts to provide access to student engagement and leadership opportunities, experiences and student clubs and activities, athletics, and Arts programs, as demonstrated by growth from base to current year.
-XXXX percent of students attending school daily on average, (Metric 5A).
+Actions 3.5, 3.6, and 3.7 are determined to be effective resulting from the district's efforts to provide access to student engagement and leadership opportunities, experiences and student clubs and activities, athletics, and Arts programs.
+Over ninety percent students were attending school daily on average, (Metric 5A), as compared to the previous year.